meradji-anais/employee-leave-management-system/README.md

 The source code is confidential as it was developed during an internship at Air Algérie.
 Only project information is shared here; the repository remains private.

-The documentation provided is an edited section of a 70-page report.
+The documentation provided is an edited section of a 70 pages report.
 All leave data presented is entirely fictitious.